 Will I get an ID card from UnitedHealthcare Community Plan?

 Yes, you will get a member ID card from UnitedHealthcare Community Plan.
-Every family member enrolled with Hoosier Care Connect should have his or her own ID card.
+Every family member enrolled with Hoosier Care Connect should have their own ID card.

-You will need your UnitedHealthcare Community Plan ID card for all visits to the doctor, hospital, and pharmacist.
-If you haven't received your ID cards within one week of your effective date of enrollment with UnitedHealthcare Community Plan, please contact Member Services at 1-800-832-4643.
+You will need your member ID card for all visits to the doctor, hospital, and pharmacist.
+If you have not received your ID cards within one week of your effective date of enrollment with UnitedHealthcare Community Plan, please contact Member Services at 1-800-832-4643.
 If you are hearing or speech impaired, please call TTY 711.

-What if I lose my UnitedHealthcare Community Plan card?
+What if I lose my member ID card?